cqrbala/BA-SH/README.md

 > It has been assumed that the shell is only invoked from the directory where the program files are kept and this is a necessary condition for the **history** function to work.

->  **pinfo** has been added to the shell in this assignment due to the mac issues I faced during the previous assignment.

-> Syntax for every command has been followed as given in the pdf and upon error in any input format, shell will print the error out.

 ## Major Files

 ### header.h